devapurva/todomvc-react-css-module/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run lint`

+Runs the tsconfig along with eslint checks.
+You will be able to see any typescript and eslint errors in the terminal.

+You can run `npm run lint-fix` to fix the fixable issues.

 ### `npm test`